CFA® vs. CPA

 2. Collect evidence of qualifying job experience

-In contrast, a Certified Public Accountant (CPA) earns their professional designation through a combination of education, experience, and licensing.
-CPAs specialize in handling complex tax issues for clients, demonstrating their proficiency in managing intricate financial situations.
-They assist businesses, high-net-worth individuals, and others facing complicated financial challenges.
+CPAs earn their professional designation through education, experience, and licensing.
+They specialize in handling complex tax issues for clients, demonstrating their proficiency in managing intricate financial situations.
+They assist businesses, high net-worth individuals, and others facing complicated financial challenges.

-The CPA license, granted by the United States to State Boards of Accountancy in all 55 jurisdictions, is administered and regulated by the National Association of State Boards of Accountancy (NASBA).
-Unlike a centralized administrative organization, NASBA oversees CPA licensing.
-To sit for the exam, candidates must meet state standards set by NASBA.
+The National Association of State Boards of Accountancy (NASBA) oversees 55 state boards that regulate and grant the CPA license.
+Candidates must meet state standards set by NASBA to take the exam.
 Additionally, the scope of employment responsibilities for CPA professionals may vary based on the state of practice.

-1. Check the CPA licensing requirements in your state - Since these state boards will ultimately license you, check with them to ensure you can take the exam in your state or jurisdiction.
+1. Check the CPA licensing requirements in your state.
+Since state boards will ultimately license you, ensure you can take the exam in your state or jurisdiction.

-2. Complete your school requirements for a degree and acquire experience - To obtain your license where you intend to do so, you must meet the academic standards set forth by that state.
+2. Complete your school requirements for a degree and acquire experience.
+To obtain your license, you must meet the academic standards set forth by your state.

-4. Finish the certification process - While some jurisdictions might mandate an ethics test, others might mandate that registered CPAs take continuing professional education (CPE) annually to keep their licenses.
+4. Finish the certification process.
+While some jurisdictions mandate an ethics test, others may require that registered CPAs take continuing professional education (CPE) annually to keep their licenses.

-To become a CFA charterholder, you need a bachelor's degree, four years of relevant experience, and must pass all three CFA exam levels.
+To become a CFA charterholder, you need a bachelor's degree, four years of relevant experience, and must pass all 3 CFA exam levels.
 First-time CFA Program enrollees require an international passport, and exam candidates need 4,000 hours of professional experience.
-Prerequisites include residency, citizenship, and a social security number.
+Prerequisites include residency, citizenship, and a Social Security number.

 A bachelor's degree with 150 semester units (or 225 quarter units) is essential for CPA licensing.
 Some states allow exam eligibility with 120 hours, but 150 hours are needed for licensure.
-A minimum of 24 semester units in accounting is required, along with one to two years of public accounting experience.
-In addition, you must pass all four parts of the CPA exam.
+A minimum of 24 semester units in accounting is required, along with 1 to 2 years of public accounting experience.
+In addition, you must pass all 4 parts of the CPA exam.

-Get Level 1 Prep solved with our proven approach to passing.
+Conquer Level 1 prep with our proven approach to passing.

 Woman climbing to the peak of the mountain